stanford-oval/thingpedia-api/README.md

 instantiate the interface code from a public Thingpedia instance.

 Thingpedia is developed by the Stanford Open Virtual Assistant Lab, a research initiative led by prof. Monica Lam, from Stanford University.
 You can find more information at <https://oval.cs.stanford.edu>

 ## Documentation

-Documentation for this package is hosted on the [Almond wiki](https://wiki.almond.stanford.edu/thingpedia).
+Documentation for this package is hosted on the [Genie wiki](https://wiki.genie.stanford.edu/thingpedia).

 **NOTE**: if you are writing an interface for Thingpedia, you should not install this package separately from npm.
 The correct version of this module is already available in the environment and you can just `require('thingpedia')`.